Soaring Spirits at Kilim Geoforest Park – Langkawi, Malaysia

 There was a counter at the boat jetty by the river where you could settle payment for the tour.
 There are actually so many options to choose from depending on how long you want the tour to be and how many places you want to stop at.
 A one-hour tour costs RM 200 per boat and the two-hour RM350.
 Again, the rate is per boat so you can divide it by the number of people in the group.
 If you’re traveling solo, you might want to consider asking other groups to let you join them so you could reduce the cost.

 After settling the fees, we were led to the jetty and waited for our boatman.
 I am kicking myself in the butt right now because I can’t remember the name of our boatman.
 He was really, really funny and so kind to us.
-(He even allowed us and taught us to drive the speedboat under close supervision, of course.)
-What I also liked about our boatman was that he did not like and did not encourage feeding the brown eagles, too.
+(He even allowed and taught us to drive the speedboat under close supervision, of course.)
+What I also liked about our boatman was that he did not like and did not encourage feeding the brown eagles.
 Aaargh, I need to remember his name!

 The Bat Cave (Gua Kelawar)

 The closest attraction to the Kilim jetty is the Bat Cave (also known as Gua Kelawar), which actually comprises two caves.
 It’s not a hard trek at all because the trail that leads visitors through the two caves are boarded.
 The first cave houses several towering rock formations under a 10-meter high ceiling.
-It has also become the home of many species of bats including the Southeast Asan bent-winged bat, the great round leaf bat, and the intermediate round leaf bat.
+It has also become home to many species of bats including the Southeast Asian bent-winged bat, the great round leaf bat, and the intermediate round leaf bat.
 The second cave is topped with a low ceiling that one needs to bend down to make it through.
 The ceiling and the walls of this cave are covered in ancient seashells.

 Inside the first cave